Nareshix/rsql/type_inference/README.md

 ## SELECT/DELETE
 - Grouped them together cuz they are very similar.
+- SELECT col_name op ?
+WHERE ..... col_name op ? is the expression and ? follows col_name
 - All they have to do is literally evaluate expression (in `WHERE` or `HAVING` Clause)